Trans-Siberian Orchestra: Merry Christmas Rabbi

-2017 deaths and subsequent touring
+Deaths and more touring

 O'Neill died on April 5, 2017, at age 61, while staying at an Embassy Suites by Hilton hotel on the University of South Florida campus in Tampa.
-Cause of death as determined by the Hillsborough County, Florida medical examiner’s Office, was intoxication from a mixture of methadone, codeine, Valium and doxylamine, and the manner of death as drug abuse.
+Cause of death as determined by the Hillsborough County, Florida medical examiner’s office, was intoxication from a mixture of methadone, codeine, Valium and doxylamine, and the manner of death as drug abuse.

 In June of 2017, the organization announced that they would continue with their Christmas-themed touring.
 The Ghosts of Christmas Eve story, which they had performed in 2015 and 2016, was announced as their story once again for the 2017 tour.

 David Z, bassist for TSO, died on July 14, 2017, while touring with Adrenaline Mob for their "We The People" tour; a tractor-trailer veered off Interstate 75 in Florida and struck the RV that Adrenaline Mob was riding in.
 Fellow TSO and Adrenaline Mob member Russell Allen was also injured in the accident.

 For the 20th annual TSO winter tour in 2018, the band decided to once again tour with The Ghosts of Christmas Eve story.
 In 2019, TSO returned to the Christmas Eve and Other Stories show, which had previously been performed from the inaugural 1999 tour through 2011.
 No tour was held in 2020, due to continued mass gathering restrictions tied to the COVID-19 pandemic in the United States.
 The band instead played an online livestream performance of Christmas Eve and Other Stories on December 18, and returned to physical performances in 2021 with the same Christmas Eve and Other Stories show.

 In 2022, the band announced a tour of The Ghosts of Christmas Eve: The Best of TSO and More.

 A new instrumental song entitled "Carousels of Christmas", written by Jon Oliva, was performed on the 2022 tour.

-TSO's influence
+Keyboardist Vitalij Kuprij died on February 20, 2024.

+Legacy

 Bands influenced

 In 2009, a group of musicians from the metro New York area formed a band, called The Wizards of Winter, inspired by TSO.
 The Wizards released their own limited-release Christmas album in 2011 while performing a mixture of TSO and original material in live concerts.
 In 2013, four of the original members of TSO — Tommy Farese, Guy LeMonnier, Tony Gaynor, and Michael Lanning toured as guests with The Wizards of Winter.
 Another original TSO vocalist, Joe Cerisano toured with them in 2014.
-The band released two new Christmas albums (The Wizards of Winter and The Magic of Winter) with Guy LeMonnier and Tony Gaynor joining the band as full members.
-The band now performs their own original material when touring, with a few TSO songs added.
+The band released three new Christmas albums (The Wizards of Winter, The Magic of Winter and The Christmas Dream) with Guy LeMonnier and Tony Gaynor joining the band as full members.
+The band performs their own original material when touring, with TSO songs added occasionally.
 In June 2018, long-time TSO drummer John O. Reilly also joined the Wizards of Winter as a full member.